The Running Dream

 What on earth do you do to keep the running dream alive when you are stuck on the couch?

-This is far easier said than done but the truth is, there is no rushing an injury and if you do your running dream could be one you’ll have to replay in your mind than actually do because of your rush to be too aggressive.
+This is far easier said than done but the truth is, there is no rushing an injury.

 You may be the most motivated athlete in the world but accepting the injury for what it is, just a small hiccup in a long training career ahead, and seeing down time as a blessing will make the running dream easier to achieve.

 My wife brought this subject up tonight so have her to thank for it.
-She said, “I have never known anyone who is as good as you in taking time off and not getting bent out of shape about it”….ahhh honey your the best.
+She said, “I have never known anyone who is as good as you in taking time off and not getting bent out of shape about it”.

 Advice For Runners With A Running Dream